 Using Medisave for mental illnesses

-If you did not know, Medisave can be used for psychiatric treatment too.
+If you didn’t know, Medisave can be used for psychiatric treatment too.
 For inpatient treatment, you can use up to $150 per day for daily hospital charges, capped at $5,000 per year.
+Those aged 60 and above may withdraw another $200 per year under the Flexi-MediSave scheme.

-Under the MediSave500 scheme, you can also use up to $500 per Medisave account for 20 chronic diseases including major depression, schizophrenia, bipolar disorders, dementia and anxiety.
+Since 1 Jan 2021, the enhanced MediSave500/700 scheme has enabled patients with complex chronic conditions to use up to $700 each yearly, while those with simple chronic conditions can use up to $500 each yearly.
+Outpatient treatments for 20 chronic diseases include major depression, schizophrenia, bipolar disorders, dementia and anxiety.
 You’ll have to pay a 15% co-payment though.

 For reference, these are the charges at IMH.